smartcontractresearchforum/research_content/templates/research_summary.md

 researcher: [full name]
 ---

-### *TLDR*;
+> ### TLDR:

-Contains one to three bullets that distill the most condensed information about the key takeaways, notable results, or novel methodologies contained in the paper
+> Contains one to three bullets that distill the most condensed information about the key takeaways, notable results, or novel methodologies contained in the paper

 ### Core Research Question